 This oil contains antimicrobial and antiseptic properties which can help heal skin troubles such as acne, oily skin, and eczema.
 Topical application of Rosemary has also been proven to reduce the probability of skin tumors arising on the surface of the skin.
 To achieve that add a drop or two to your lotions, or mix with coconut oil to create a soothing salve, or dilute in a carrier oil and rub it gently into the skin.

-Using this oil for topical application can also repel certain bugs.
+Using this oil for topical applications can also repel certain bugs.
 After a study conducted in a greenhouse on tomato plants, two spider mite populations were reduced by 52% without harming the plants (4).
 This oil can also keep away bugs that suck the blood and spread bacteria, like mosquitoes.

-Rosemary oil also stimulates hair growth, promotes a healthier scalp and improves shine and condition of the hair.
+Rosemary oil also stimulates hair growth, promotes a healthier scalp and improves the shine and condition of the hair.
 Research on this oil showed that after six months of usage on the scalp of 50 people with alopecia, that hair growth was promoted just as much as with the over the counter remedies (5).
 That is amazing how a plant can do the same thing as chemicals you pay hundreds of dollars for.
 Just add 5 drops of rosemary oil to 4 tbs of coconut oil or any other carrier oil (coconut oils needs to be melted and then cooled off a bit and mixed with the rosemary oil).

 You will need to use your fingertips to apply this mixture and massage it into your scalp.
 You can leave it on for 30 minutes and wash it out or you can apply it overnight.
 Wash it off as usual.
 Apply this remedy once a week, or every 3 days to strengthen your hair.

 This oil has painkilling and anti-inflammatory qualities which can help treat headaches, muscle pains and arthritis.
 There have been multiple studies to test the effects of rosemary oil on inflammation and pain.
 A study conducted on mice found that Rosemary reduced inflammation (6).
-It was also found that the exposure to this oil inhibited the production of skin tumors in the mice (6).
+It was also found that exposure to this oil inhibited the production of skin tumors in mice (6).

 Another study was conducted over the course of two weeks on stroke survivors.
 They each were exposed to the oil for twenty minutes, twice daily, and it resulted in a 30% reduction in pain (7).
 To activate this benefit for yourself, add a few drops to a warm bath and relax to soothe painful muscles and joints.
 Headaches can be eased by palm inhalation or rubbing diluted oil into your temples or forehead.